 This is a rich and delicious agave-sweetened cake.
 The batter contains one whole orange and no sugar.
 We decorated the top with orange slices this time but you can also decorate it with edible flowers.
 Nasturtiums are a great choice.

 I love to bake.
 But, honestly, I don’t like how I feel after I eat conventionally made cakes: fat, bloated, and fatigued.

 That said, agave is something of a controversial ingredient.
-Agave is a processed food but it’s advertised as raw … Some of my foodie friends vociferously object to agave-sweetened desserts.
-However, I find that agave is one of the only sweeteners I can bake with (along with canned pineapple and homemade applesauce) that doesn’t give me low blood sugar.
+Indeed, agave is a processed food but it’s advertised as raw … So, some of my foodie friends vociferously object to agave-sweetened desserts.
+That said, I find that agave is one of the only sweeteners I can bake with (along with canned pineapple, homemade applesauce, and whole dates) that doesn’t give me low blood sugar.

 This is an easy and delicious agave-sweetened cake to make.
 You’ll need a food processor with an S-shaped blade.

 To make this agave-sweetened orange cake: